FAQs

 What if a new subway line opens?

-We will be including all stations, lines, and capital projects that open within the next five years of Metroboard’s initial launch date.
-If there are projects that open after that period, they won’t be included on the metroboards we currently offer.
+We include all stations, lines, and capital projects that are slated open within the next five years of Metroboard’s initial launch date.
+If there are projects that open after that period, they won’t be included on the Metroboards we currently offer.

 Metroboard includes over-the-air (OTA) updating built-in.
 That means that it will always keep an eye out for software updates from us that may fix bugs, improve performance, or add features.